govhack-science/govhack-science.github.io/_prizes/2016/nsw/nsw-city-of-parramatta-civic-hack.md

 The best concept that empowers people to get to know and participate in their local community.

 # Prize
-Cash award to the value of $1000.
+Cash award up to the value of $1000.

 # Eligibility Criteria
 Must use at least one dataset that includes data relating to Parramatta.